Mountain Checkout / Mountain Flying

 Consider runway slope

-Given in at least 4 different forms: degrees, percentage, gradient, ratio (be careful not to use the wrong units)
+Given in at least 4 different forms: degrees, percentage, gradient, ratio (be careful not to confuse your units)

 Consider both slope and winds for both takeoff and landing

 Consider takeoff/departure before landing, especially at one-way in / one-way out airports

 Flaps - alternate flap settings should be considered for both takeoff and landing:

 Takeoff flaps offer more lift, but they also present more drag